raganwald/raganwald.github.com/_posts/2016-05-07-javascript-generators-for-people-who-dont-give-a-shit-about-getting-stuff-done.md

 ### basic building blocks for generators

-Let's start with a simple generator, it takes zero or more values and returns an iterator over the values (if any):
+Let's start with a simple generator function, it takes zero or more values and returns an iterator over the values (if any):

 ```javascript
 function * just (...values) {